 Properly built and maintained septic systems have many benefits.
 They allow for development in outlying communities, help protect groundwater and waterways, and reduce exposure to untreated sewage.

-The Snohomish Health District works to ensure that septic systems are located and installed correctly, and kept in good working condition.
+The Snohomish County Health Department works to ensure that septic systems are located and installed correctly, and kept in good working condition.
 For more information, click the buttons below.

 What is a Septic System?